uspnick/zParallel/README.md

 # zParallel

-Plugin to simulate parallel execution of funcRun during idle times.
+JQuery Plugin to simulate parallel execution of funcRun during idle times.

       // Example of an original code: